AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

 \subsubsection{Sample-Specific Attacks}

-The results are shown in \Cref{tab:ASR}.
-We observe that {\uline{\attackname is very effective on all the target \smodelnames, regardless of stealthy strategies, particularly, for the weak adversary, although both ASR$_1$ and ASR$_2$ may vary with \smodelnames for the strong adversary}.
-Specifically, \attackname achieves the best performance on SALMONN (e.g., at least 84.1\% ASR$_1$) but the least performance on LLAMA-OMNI (e.g., at most 64.0\% ASR$_2$ for the strong adversary).
-It is probably because the underlying backbone LLMs of LLAMA-OMNI and SALMONN have different levels of safety alignment capabilities.
+Results in \Cref{tab:ASR} show {\uline{\attackname is very effective on all target \smodelnames regardless of stealthy strategies, particularly for the weak adversary, though ASR$_1$ and ASR$_2$ may vary across \smodelnames for the strong adversary}}.
+Specifically, it achieves best performance on SALMONN (e.g., at least 84.1\% ASR$_1$) but lowest performance on LLAMA-OMNI (e.g., at most 64.0\% ASR$_2$ for the strong adversary), likely because the underlying backbone LLMs of LLAMA-OMNI and SALMONN have different safety alignment capabilities.
 For instance, LLAMA, the backbone of LLAMA-OMNI, has a very strict safety mechanism~\cite{llama2}.

-\attackname with different stealthy strategies (i.e., Benign, Speeding-up, Sound Effect, and Music), achieves a comparable ASR compared with the Base version.
-This indicates that {\uline{our stealthy strategies do not sacrifice the attack effectiveness.}} We will see later that our strategies can significantly enhance attack stealthiness.
+\attackname with stealthy strategies (Benign, Speeding-up, Sound Effect, and Music) achieves comparable ASR to Base, indicating {\uline{our stealthy strategies do not sacrifice attack effectiveness}}.
+We will see later that they significantly enhance attack stealthiness.

-We found that for the weak adversary, \attackname achieves nearly 100\% ASR$_1$/ASR$_2$ regardless of \smodelnames and stealthy strategies, much higher than that of the strong adversary.
-It is probably because the desired responses of the strong adversary are much difficult than that of the weak adversary, due to the safety training of \smodelnames for known prohibited responses.
-More attack scenarios with different target responses for the weak adversary are given in \Cref{sec:weak_different} for which \attackname is still very effective.